Sony CEO tells shareholders revival plan will work

 When asked by a shareholder why Sony was keeping Stringer and vice chairman Ryoji Chubachi on the board after such a heavy loss, Hirai said he "needed the advice and support of Stringer and Chubachi."

-Sony's share price since Hirai's elevation has dropped by 36 percent compared with a smaller 13 percent dip in the Topix index and a 19 percent decline in local competitor Panasonic Corp (6752.T), which also held its annual shareholders meeting Wednesday.
+Sony's share price since Hirai's elevation has dropped by 36 percent compared with a smaller 13 percent dip in the Topix index and a 19 percent decline in local competitor Panasonic Corp, which also held its annual shareholders meeting Wednesday.

-Sony's market value at Tuesday's closing price was $13.9 billion, less than one-tenth of the $158 billion worth of its main foreign rival, Samsung Electronics (005930.KS).
+Sony's market value at Tuesday's closing price was $13.9 billion, less than one-tenth of the $158 billion worth of its main foreign rival, Samsung Electronics.

 Apart from questioning Stringer's new position, shareholders asked for more details on Hirai's revival strategy and quizzed the company about the impact of a strong yen on profits.
 The meeting, as expected, approved Stringer's appointment and those of 13 other board candidates, including Hirai.